tony-waters/tony-waters.github.io/_posts/2015-03-11-spring-security-1.md

 And avoid hard-coding roles into our system.
 Though it would be nicer to have something more descriptive than `hasRole`.

-Fortunately, the root class for dealing with the Spring Security expression evaluations `org.springframework.security.access.expression.SecurityExpressionRoot` provides an `hasAuthority()` method which simply calls the `hasRole()` method.
+Fortunately, the root class for dealing with Spring Security expression evaluation (`org.springframework.security.access.expression.SecurityExpressionRoot`) provides an `hasAuthority()` method which simply calls the `hasRole()` method.
 So we can write:

 	@PreAuthorize("hasAuthority('PERM_READ_FOO')")
 	boolean readFoo();